1. Give back to the local community

 4. Share information

-Be sure to have the annual Hornby/Denman Visitor Guide in the house.
-There’s a good map, and it helps direct visitors to our many home-based businesses, restaurants, artist studios, recreational options, wineries, etc. Most guests are very appreciative to be told where, and when, music events and 'happenings' are going on.
+Be sure to have lots of local information like the annual Hornby/Denman Visitor Guide in the house.
+Make sure they have a good map, that helps direct visitors to our many home-based businesses, restaurants, artist studios, recreational options, wineries, as well as Ferry schedules, Depot rules and hours, the Market, what they can expect at beaches and parks, where dog are and are not allowed and if they need to be leashed

 Hornby Island Short Term Rentals Association